 WORDS BY ASHLEIGH GRIBBON

 Denim is fashion’s fail-safe fabric: a great pair of jeans or a classic jacket form the foundations of a closet that doesn’t date.
-But while its reliability is assured, the production process of traditional denim is far from desirable, with its huge water consumption (studies have suggested that it can take more than 15,000 litres of water to grow the cotton to make a single pair of jeans) and toxic dyes widely recognized as environmentally damaging.
+But while its reliability is assured, the production process of traditional denim is far from desirable, with its huge water consumption (studies have suggested that it can take more than 15,000 liters of water to grow the cotton to make a single pair of jeans) and toxic dyes widely recognized as environmentally damaging.
 But now the denim narrative is changing.

 'We've seen a lot of innovation in sustainable denim in recent times,’ says Mhairi McClymont, head of content and community at Good On You, the world’s leading source for ethical brand ratings.
 ‘Partly because jeans are so ubiquitous, and partly because there are lots of ways to reduce the environmental impact of denim – from the raw materials like using organic cotton and Tencel, to reducing the use of water and toxic chemicals such as dyes and acids.’